Gonkee/decay-br/README.md

 ## PlayerBasic.gd and PlayerController.gd

-There are two separate scripts for the main player controlled by the user in the current game (`PlayerController.gd`) and for the other players not controlled by the current game, but by peers over the network (`PlayerBasic.gd`).
+There are two separate scripts:
+- for the main player controlled by the user in the current game (`PlayerController.gd`)
+- and for the other players not controlled by the current game, but by peers over the network (`PlayerBasic.gd`).

 `PlayerController.gd` inherits `PlayerBasic.gd`, so the two share the same basic functionality, but the Controller builds more functionality on top over the Basics.